-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Litigation Capital, Inc. for the year ended December 31, 2013 and 2012 and the results of its operations, stockholders' equity, and its cash flows for the year ended December 31, 2013, the period April 26, 2012(inception) through December 31, 2013, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Litigation Capital, Inc. for the year ended December 31, 2013 and 2012 and the results of its operations, stockholders' equity, and its cash flows for the year ended December 31, 2013, the period April 26, 2012(inception) through December 31, 2012 and the period April 26, 2012(inception) through December 31, 2013, in conformity with accounting principles generally accepted in the United States.